FAQ’s

 Are there any out of camp trips?

-Campers can also opt into day-long canoe and hiking trips, overnight camp outs or trips to nearby Grey Towers.
 Our entering 6th grade campers enjoy a special “Mystery Trip” each session!

 What is Total Specialty Camps (TSC)?